-Accepted values are: "logic", "yes", and "no":
+Accepted values are: "logic", "simd", "yes", and "no":

 - The "logic" value is used specifically for XOR structures to go into the DSP primitives.
-For "logic", this attribute can be placed on the module/architecture level only. - The "yes" and "no" values instruct the tool to either put the logic into a DSP or not.
+For "logic", this attribute can be placed on the module/architecture level only. - The "simd" is used to instruct the tool to put SIMD structures (Single-instruction-multiple-data) into DSPs.
+Please see the templates for examples. - The "yes" and "no" values instruct the tool to either put the logic into a DSP or not.
 These values can be placed in the RTL on signals, architecture, components, entities, and modules.
 The priority is: 1.
 Signals.
 2. Architectures and components.
 3. Modules and entities.